bafiam/vetplus-frontend/README.md

 - Profile interface for both patients and vets.
 - View past and upcomming appointments by the patient.
 - View booked appoitment request by the vet.
-- Book an appoitment interface available only by patients
+- Book an appoitment interface available only by patients.

-Detailed project description can be found here [Back end](https://github.com/bafiam/vetplus-backend).
+Detailed project description can be found here [back end](https://github.com/bafiam/vetplus-backend).
 The system responsiveness in different screen start from 567 px going up.

 ## Helpers